 In this article, you’ll find out how a green tea rinse might be the perfect new addition to your regimen.
 If you’re curious about using tea on your natural hair, keep reading.

 Have you heard natural queens boasting about the positive effects of tea rinses on their natural hair?
 Topical applications of green tea are gaining popularity because of the ability to improve the scalp and hair.
 Here is a list of benefits of green tea for natural hair:

 - Reduces Shedding.
 The caffeine in green tea acts to reduce hair loss by blocking dihydrotestosterone (DHT).
 DHT is a byproduct of testosterone that hinders the hair follicles from producing hair.

 - Promotes Hair Growth.
-Green tea helps to grow hair by increasing circulation of the scalp and stimulating hair follicles.
+Green tea helps to grow hair by increasing the circulation of the scalp and stimulating hair follicles.

 - Treats Scalp Conditions.
 Green tea may help to calm ailments like psoriasis and dandruff by improving your scalp’s health.

 - Conditions Hair and Adds Shine.
 Green tea contains polyphenols and vitamins E and C, which soften hair.
 Tea helps to close the cuticles of porous hair to create a healthier and shinier mane.

 Are you thinking about using green tea for hair growth?
 Green tea is known to promote thicker and longer hair when you apply it to the scalp.
 It encourages blood flow to the follicles, resulting in increased circulation.
 I find when you pair your green tea rinse with our Natural Hair Queen Pumpkin Hair Serum it works amazingly well as you will see below.

 Here is a breakdown of the hair growth benefits: